CompanyofChampions/CoC/nioh.md

   - Ranged Weapons
   - Any items, consumable or otherwise

 >Note: there may be runs that qualify for Legend / Master roles (such as no rolling/blocking/parrying runs); whether these qualify will be determined by mods on a case by case basis.
-If in doubt, ask!
+If in doubt, ask one of the team.